Warning: package 'knitr' was built under ## R version 3.3.2

 To check that the video file names conform to the naming conventions of bemovi, run:

-The check_video_file_names() function takes two arguments, which together specify the path to the raw videos.
-If a message says “Video file types ok.”, you can proceed to the next step, otherwise the function returns the offending filename(s), which you should correct (e.g., filenames should not contain periods except for the one separating file name and ending).
+The check_video_file_names() function takes four arguments, to specify the path to the raw videos and the video description file.
+If a message says “Video file types ok.”, you can proceed to the next step, otherwise the function returns the offending filename(s), which you should correct (e.g., filenames should neither contain hyphens nor periods, except for the one separating file name and ending).

 Before beginning the analyses of your videos, you must tell R where the ImageJ and the ParticleLinker applications are.
 Importantly, under Windows, you also need to provide the path to the Java executable (see example below).
 For example: